 The initial public offering price of the shares of common stock in this offering will significantly exceed the net tangible book value per share of our common stock.
-Any shares of common stock that investors purchase in this offering will have a post-closing net tangible book value per share of \$9.02 per share less than the initial public offering price paid, assuming an initial public offering price per share of \$12 and based on our pro forma net tangible book value as of March 31, 2000.
+Any shares of common stock that investors purchase in this offering will have a post-closing net tangible book value per share of \$9.02 per share less than the initial public offering price paid of \$12 per share and based on our pro forma net tangible book value as of March 31, 2000.
 If outstanding options or warrants are exercised, you will incur additional dilution.

-ABOUT OUR FUTURE PERFORMANCE
+CAUTIONARY NOTE ON STATEMENTS OF OUR EXPECTATIONS ABOUT OUR FUTURE PERFORMANCE